Indian & Physical Geography: Concise UPSC Notes, Key Topics & Quick Revision

 Prelims Strategy Tips

-Teak is the dominant tree of deciduous forests.
+Teak (Sagwan) is the most dominant species of Tropical Deciduous forests.

 Tropical Thorn Forests and Montane Forests of India